Beef Casserole with Garlic-Chive Einkorn Dumplings from Savor the Best

 • 8 ounce Medium Mushrooms Cut in Half

-• 2 tablespoons Fresh Thyme Leaves
+• 2 tablespoon Fresh Thyme Leaves

-• 2 tablespoons Chopped Fresh Rosemary
+• 2 tablespoon Chopped Fresh Rosemary

 • Thyme Sprigs for Garnish